rmurphey/ttlpodcast.com/public/episodes/alex-sexton.md

 "Let’s do it where you live."
 Then after one year, you were like "Maybe it’s easier if the person who runs it lives in the state," and so I kind of took it over for the next three years.
-I skipped last year because I had run Front End **Ops Conf with Sauce Labs and then also I was in San Francisco for the summer**: This year it’s back and we’re doubling up on the goodness of everything.
+I skipped last year because I had run Front End **Ops Conf with Sauce Labs and then also I was in San Francisco for the summer

+This year it’s back and we’re doubling up on the goodness of everything.
 July 24th.
 We have two people from the UK, so you already know it’s going to be good.
 The accents, that’s big.
 Jake Archibald and Alice Bartlett.
 We have Rushaine McBean.
 We have all three core people from the major frameworks.